fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-Parameters for the _Gradient Controller_.
+Parameters for the Gradient Controller.

 </dd>
 <dt>in_ports</dt>